 Buying & Storing

-Steaming: cut into 1-inch cubes, place in a pot with a steamer baster over an inch of boiling water, cover, and steam for 30-35 minutes, or until thoroughly tender.
+Steam – cut into 1-inch cubes, place in a pot with a steamer baster over an inch of boiling water, cover, and steam for 30-35 minutes, or until thoroughly tender.
 Season with salt, pepper, butter, and herbs.
 To enjoy as a rutabaga mash, add cream and then mash, or mix with potatoes and serve as a mix.

-Boiling: cut into 1/2- to 3/4-inch cubes, drop into a saucepan of boiling water and cook, uncovered, for about 15-25 minutes, or until tender.
+Boil – cut into 1/2- to 3/4-inch cubes, drop into a saucepan of boiling water and cook, uncovered, for about 15-25 minutes, or until tender.